bushuyeu/biomarkers/prompt.md

   - If neither is present, do not put any date.
 - For each biomarker:
   - Name of the biomarker (as written in the file)
+  - Value (exactly as written — numeric or strings like `trace`, `+`, `negative`)
   - Unit of measurement (e.g. mmol/L, µg/L)
-  - Value (exactly as written — numeric or strings like `trace`, `+`, `negative`)
   - Reference range (e.g. 4.0–6.0 or "<5.0")
-  - Reference unit (e.g. mmol/L)
   - Comment (if available, include additional notes or flags related to the result)
     - If the comment is not in Russian, translate it into Russian.

 ---